The fabulous green paradise of the royal palace in Marlia just outside Lucca

 Artists appointed by important Italian families built the decorative grottoes, reconstructing natural caves, often using real limestone concretions removed from actual caves.
 Grottoes were decorated with fountains, sculptures, and frescoes, often inspired by fantastic themes with references to the world of alchemy.

-Roses and fountains grace this garden with its unique Liberty style water statues.
+Roses and fountains grace this garden with its unique Liberty-style water statues.

-The sophisticated beauty of this garden was designed in around 1924 by the landscape architect Jacques Greber in Art Deco style.
+The sophisticated beauty of this garden was designed around 1924 by the landscape architect Jacques Greber in Art Deco style.

 Stanza delle Miniature